Tapha/mws-laravel/README.md

 Setting::set("muteLog","false");  //To log requests, make it true on production to stop logging.
 ```

-You can then reference them within your app and run Mws API methods like this - Be sure to specify the 'storename' that you set in the 'boot' method as seen below when initialising methods:
+You can then reference them within your app and run Mws API methods like this - Be sure to specify the 'storename' that you set in the 'boot' method as seen below when initialising Objects:

 ```php
 use Mws\Laravel\AmazonOrderList;